connexcs/docs/getting-started.md

   * [Carrier Setup](#carrier-setup)
     * [Authentication](#authentication_1)
     * [Deploy Server](#deploy-server)

 # Introduction

-Initial set-up will configure a single carrier, single customer and single rate card.
+Initial setup will configure a single carrier, single customer and single rate card.

 ## Prerequisites

 This guide will assume:

 1. You have a modern web browser.
 2. You have a basic understanding of Telecoms (Customers, Provider, etc).
 3. You have already created an account with ConnexCS.com.

+## Verify Personal Details
+Before you can configure you account, you need to verify your email and mobile number.
+You can do this in the Personal Profile pane.
+To go to the Personal Profile pane, click the Notification icon at the top left of the screen.

-## Email Verification
+### Email Verification

 We verify email addresses to ensure that they are genuine.

-Steps to Verify Email Address:
+How to verify your email address:

-1. Click on the Top Left notification button
+1. Click on the Notification icon at the top left of the screen.
-2. Click on Verify on Verify Email
+2. Click Verify Email.

     ![alt text][verify-email-1]

-3. Click on Send Verification Code
+3. In the Personal Profile pane, click on the Verify Email icon.
+4. An Email Verification Sent popup will be displayed.
+This means that an email with a verification code has been sent to your email address.
-4. Either click the link or copy & paste the verification code sent to your email by clicking the button.
+5. To verify your email, either click the link in the email, or copy & paste the verification code into the Verification Code field and click on the Verify button.

    ![alt text][verify-email-2]

-## Mobile Verification
+### Mobile Verification

 We verify mobile phone numbers to ensure that they are genuine.

-Steps to Verify Mobile Number
+> Tip: Before you verify your mobile number, check that the information is correct.
+To modify or add your mobile number, in the Personal Profile pane, click on the Edit icon, make your changes and click Save.
+The number must be in E.164 format.
+E.164 numbers are formatted [+] [country code] [subscriber number including area code] and can have a maximum of fifteen digits.

+How to verify your mobile number:

-1. Click on the Top Left notification button.
+1. Click on the Notification icon at the top left of the screen.
-2. Click on Verify on Verify Mobile.
+2. In the Personal Profile pane, click on the Verify Mobile icon.
-3. Click on Edit.
-4. Enter the Phone Number in E.164 format and click Save.
+3. A Mobile Verification  popup will be displayed.
+This means that an email with a verification code has been sent to your email address.
+5. To verify your mobile number, either click the link in the email, or copy & paste the verification code into the Verification Code field and click Verify.

  ![alt text][verify-mobile-1]

-5. Click on Send Verification Code.
-6. Enter the Verification code sent to your mobile and click Verify.

 ## Prerequisites Customer

 1. Customer Name